France–Taiwan relations: Recent history

+Since 1994, relations between France and Taiwan have stabilized, evident in the upgrading of cross representative offices, increasingly regular political dialogue, and continued military relationship.

 In 2016, a delegation of French legislators led by Francois de Rugy visited Taiwan.

 In 2018, China made accusations against France after a French naval vessel transited the Taiwan Strait.

 In December 2020, Taiwan opened its second representative office in France, in Aix-en-Provence.

 In October 2021, a delegation of French senators visited Taiwan.
 In November 2021, the French parliament passed a resolution which called on the French government to support Taiwan's participation in international organizations.
 The Taiwanese government praised the resolution.
 In December 2021, a delegation of lawmakers from the French National Assembly visited Taiwan.

+In April 2023, French president Emmanuel Macron said "The question Europeans need to answer… is it in our interest to accelerate [a crisis] on Taiwan?
+No. The worse thing would be to think that we Europeans must become followers on this topic and take our cue from the U.S. agenda and a Chinese overreaction," along with "Europeans cannot resolve the crisis in Ukraine; how can we credibly say on Taiwan, 'watch out, if you do something wrong we will be there' ?
+If you really want to increase tensions that's the way to do it." during his three-day state visit to China.

+In May 2023, Taiwanese solid state battery manufacturer ProLogium announced that it would open a 5.2 billion euro primary international production center in Dunkirk at a ceremony headlined by President Macron.
+The investment was partially intended as a hedge against political risk.

+The Russian invasion of Ukraine and China's alliance with Russia brought France and Taiwan closer together.
+At the 2025 Shangri-La Dialogue in Singapore French President Emmanuel Macron stated that Taiwan's future security was a major reason to back Ukraine in its war against Russia.
+China protested Macron's comparison of Taiwan and Ukraine.

+In 2025 the annual French Festival was held in Kaohsiung for the first time.

 Military relations

 Defense relations between France and Taiwan have been significant with Taiwan acquiring a number of major weapons platforms from France.

-Scandals

 Taiwan frigate scandal

 The Taiwan frigate deal was a huge political scandal, both in Taiwan and France.
 Eight people involved in the contract died in unusual and possibly suspicious circumstances.
 Arms dealer Andrew Wang fled Taiwan to the UK after the body of presumptive whistleblower Captain Yin Ching-feng was found floating in the sea.
 In 2001, Swiss authorities froze accounts held by Andrew Wang and his family in connection to the Taiwan frigate scandal.